Sinhle221/portfolio/README.md

 To see my work samples inside the portfolio tap on "App Developed" under products.
 And when u tap under GitLab on "Project link" it will send you directly to my Gitlab account which has my work.
+Used a templet from "© Copyright Hudson 2023"